uteamjs/uteam-cli/README.md

 # License
 [MIT](LICENSE) - **uteam** installed locally for the create, update and delete of application and packages.

-The Code Generation is a SasS provided by the **cli.u.team** platform.
+SasS - The Code Generation is a provided by the **cli.u.team** platform.